RyanClementsHax/notes/cloud/aws/ec2.md

   - case sensitive
   - can use tag editor to edit
 - instance metadata
+  - is available to ec2 instances by default without the need to provide an iam role for accessing it
+  - can be edited after launch
 - need to do work to make it highly available
 - can turn on termination protection
   - disables terminating an instance